tonyslowdown/deep-features/NOTES.md

 		- show cluster of tSNE
 		- show avg distance from each other vs other labels

-  - TODO
-    - add stuff about django and android apps

 # Generate Report

 ``` bash